Using Breakpoints to Debug Your Code

 Hardware Breakpoints

 Hardware breakpoints are versatile in their ability to suspend program execution.
 These breakpoints are limited in number by the target microcontroller's hardware.
-The following document specifies the number of breakpoints available for a specific target MCU.
+To determine the number of breakpoints available for a specific target MCU, in MPLAB X IDE:

 Software Breakpoints